Types of Hostplus super accounts

 - Account-based pension converts superannuation into regular income payments for retirees and workers in the transition to retirement (TTR) stage

-There are a lot of benefits available to HOSTPLUS Super members who have a personal super account, including:
+Some of the features available to Hostplus Ssuper members who have a personal super account, include:

 - Over-the-phone financial advice available

 Eligibility to join Hostplus Super

 Hostplus Personal Super Plan members